dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 EAP-EDHOC provides forward secrecy, by means of the ephemeral Diffie-Hellman public keys exchanged in message_1 and message_2.

-The optimization combining the execution of EDHOC with the first subsequent OSCORE transaction specified in {{I-D.ietf-core-oscore-edhoc}} is not supported in this EAP method.
+The optimization combining the execution of EDHOC with the first subsequent OSCORE transaction specified in {{RFC9668}} is not supported in this EAP method.

 {{message-flow}} shows an example message flow for a successful execution of EAP-EDHOC.